‡Rice Lab Postdoc, †Rice Lab Student, ^Rice Lab data/visiting student

 ‡Condit, C., M. E. French, J. A. Hayles, L.Y.
 Yeung, and C. A. Lee, Fluid and stress state at the base of the subduction seismogenic zone (in revision).

 †Fliedner, C. and M.E.
-French, Pore and mineral fabrics control the elastic wave velocities of metapelite with implications for subduction zone tomography (in review).
+French, Pore and mineral fabrics control the elastic wave velocities of metapelite with implications for subduction zone tomography (accepted).

-French, M. E., elevated temperature (in review) , X. Xiaohui, B. Evans, D. J. Prior, Enhanced water weakening of the Solnhofen limestone at
+French, M. E., elevated temperature (in revision) , X. Xiaohui, B. Evans, D. J. Prior, Enhanced water weakening of the Solnhofen limestone at

 French, M.E. and J. K. Morgan (2020), Pore fluid pressures and strength contrasts maintain frontal fault activity, northern Hikurangi margin, New Zealand, Geophys.
 Res.
 Lett., 47 (21), doi: 10.1029/2020GL089209.